Sunda Kingdom: Prabu Maharaja

 The Carita Parahyangan and Pararaton named him as Prěbu Maharaja, while the pseudohistorical Wangsakerta give a detailed name of Prabu Maharaja Lingga Buana.
 He ruled from Kawali Galuh, and died in the Battle of Bubat in 1357, fell victim to a stratagem crafted by the Majapahit prime minister, Gajah Mada.

 Hayam Wuruk, the king of Majapahit, intended to marry Princess Dyah Pitaloka, the daughter of Prabu Maharaja.
 Delighted, the Sunda king and his royal family came to Majapahit, to marry off his daughter to Hayam Wuruk.
 The Sunda party erected the encampment on Bubat square in the northern part of Trowulan and awaited the proper wedding ceremony.
 Gajah Mada however, saw this event as an opportunity to demand Sunda's submission to Majapahit overlordship and insisted that the princess was to be presented as a token of submission.

-Angered and humiliated, the Sunda king call to cancel the wedding and to return home, resulting in a skirmish between the Sunda royal family and the Majapahit army.
+Angered and humiliated, the Sunda king decided to cancel the wedding and to return home, resulting in a skirmish between the Sunda royal family and the Majapahit army.
 Outnumbered, almost the entire Sundanese party, including the princess, perished in this tragedy.
-The tradition mentioned that Princess Dyah Pitaloka committed suicide to defend the honour of her country.
+The tradition says Princess Dyah Pitaloka committed suicide to defend the honour of her country.
 After his death, Prabu Maharaja was revered as Prabu Wangi (lit.
 'King with pleasant fragrance') for the heroic defence of his honour.
 Thus his successors, the later kings of Sunda, were later called Siliwangi (lit. successor of Wangi).
 The story is the main theme of the book Kidung Sunda, another source reporting this incident found in Bali.

 Niskala Wastu Kancana

-The next king of Sunda is Niskala Wastu Kancana, who was the youngest son of Prabu Maharaja and younger brother to Princess Dyah Pitaloka, who both perished in Bubat Incident.
+The next king of Sunda was Niskala Wastu Kancana, who was the youngest son of Prabu Maharaja and younger brother to Princess Dyah Pitaloka, who both perished in Bubat Incident.
 In 1371, Prince Wastu ascended to the throne, stylized as Prabu Raja Wastu Kancana.
 According to one of Astana Gede inscriptions, approximately dated from the second half of the 14th century, the king ordered the construction of defensive structures, walls and moats surrounding Kawali city, and renovated Surawisesa palace.
 The construction of moats and other defensive measures, was probably as a response to a perceived foreign threat.
 Especially since the relations between Sunda and its powerful eastern neighbour Majapahit empire badly deteriorated following the Bubat incident.
 Niskala Wastu then resided in Kawali palace of Galuh.
 His reign is remembered as a long era of peace and prosperity.

 The copperplate inscription of Kebantenan I reads that Raja Rahyang Niskala Wastu Kancana sent an order through Hyang Ningrat Kancana to the Susuhunan of Pakuan Pajajaran to take care of dayohan in Jayagiri and Sunda Sembawa, banning the collection of taxes from the residents because they were knowledgeable about the Hindu religion and worshipped the gods.

 According to Batutulis inscription, Rahyang Niskala Wastu Kancana was buried in Nusalarang, and supported by Carita Parahyangan manuscript that mentioned "Prebu Niskala Wastu Kancana surup di Nusalarang ring giri Wanakusumah".
 At this point, the capital was still located in Galuh, more precisely in Kawali city.